About Us

 Expanding pathways to skills, work, and opportunity

-Opportunity Arc Foundation expands access to skills, knowledge, and employment resources that help individuals build pathways to meaningful work and long-term economic mobility.
+Opportunity Arc Institute expands access to skills, knowledge, and employment resources that help individuals build pathways to meaningful work and long-term economic mobility.

 We believe that every person deserves a fair shot at economic stability.
 When people have access to the right skills and the right resources — at the right time — they can build careers that change their lives and strengthen their communities.